 There are currently three ways to listen to Radio Buddha.
 The easiest is to press the play button at the top of the page.
-This player has been tested with all major browsers has worked well.
-Should it not, please try the raw .mp3 streaming file (opens in new window).
+This player has been tested on all major browsers and should work well, but if it doesn't, please try the raw streaming .mp3 (opens in new window).
 The third way is through TuneIn online or one of its mobile apps.

 If you are experiencing any issues concerning the audio streams, please let us know at email@example.com.